PeskyPotato/GrabIt/README.md

 # RedditImageBackup

 This project will help you backup subreddits.
-This downloads and organises images, self posts, gifs and videos by subreddit then user.
+This downloads and organises images, self posts, gifs and videos by subreddit and user.

 ## Getting Started